cogswell-io/piano-jam-solo/README.md

 In the control panel to the left choose "pianojam" from the top dropdown underneath the "Select Namespace" text.
 Click on the "New Campaign" link on the left.
 You will now create the campaign that will send messages to the Piano Jam application in response to incoming events.
-Choose a campaign name and enter it in the "Campaign Name" field.
++ Choose a campaign name and enter it in the "Campaign Name" field.
 In the tutorial, "Piano Jam" will be the name of the campaign, but it can be named anything you like.
-Now click next and go to the "Content" tab.
++ Click next and go to the "Content" tab.
 You will need to check "No URL" and enter "Key Pressed" in the "Notification Message" field.
-Also click the "Send Triggering Event" slider so that it turns green.
++ Click the "Send Triggering Event" slider so that it turns green.
 Sending the triggering event will allow the value of the key pressed to be extracted from the message.
-Go to the "Audience" tab and select "Show anytime a qualifying trigger is detected" for the message frequency.
++ Go to the "Audience" tab and select "Show anytime a qualifying trigger is detected" for the message frequency.
 Then select one minute for the message expiration value.
-Verify that the "Show to" box for "Whomever triggers this campaign" is checked so that any device subscribing to the same topic as the triggering client will be sent a message.
++ Verify that the "Show to" box for "Whomever triggers this campaign" is checked so that any device subscribing to the same topic as the triggering client will be sent a message.
 The topic is defined by the primary key namespace attributes chosen earlier.
 In this case the "room" attribute.

 Continue on to the "Rules" page.
 This is where you will specify when to send messages by triggering the campaign.
-Enter a description in the "Rule Description" field.
++ Enter a description in the "Rule Description" field.
 This can be anything you like.
-In the filters section choose "Newest/Last" for the "Reduction" value for an event filter, and 1 for the value.
++ In the filters section choose "Newest/Last" for the "Reduction" value for an event filter, and 1 for the value.
 Choose "Events" as the unit, and click "Add Event Filter" to save the filter.
-In the conditions section choose attribute "key", reduction "Newest", and operator "has any value", and click the "Add Condition" button.
++ In the conditions section choose attribute "key", reduction "Newest", and operator "has any value", and click the "Add Condition" button.
-Click the "Add Rule" button, and then finally click the "Finish" button to create the campaign.
++ Click the "Add Rule" button, and then finally click the "Finish" button to create the campaign.

 ### Client Keys